Jestzer/Options.File.Checker/README.md

 - Options and license files over 50 MB will not be able to be used.
 I will keep this limit until I see a need to lift it.

 To do:
+- Change where settings are saved.
+- Validate the length of the product key.
 - Make GROUPs with the same name merge into one (at least, I don't think it already does this.)
 - Make sure users in a GROUP that are defined with quotation marks count as a single user.
 - Throw an error if the ISSUED date preceeds your computer's date.